• Skip to main content

 Apple has additional details on podcast feed requirements should you run into any issues, but most podcast hosts will make sure all this information is completed.

-Here are the steps to submit your RSS feed to iTunes:
+Here are the steps to submit your RSS feed to Apple Podcasts:

 1. Copy your RSS feed from your podcast host.
 If you’re using Buzzsprout, click on the iTunes & Directories tab.buzzsprout rss feed